eigenfoo/batch-renorm/README.md

 Running `sh verify-tf-slim.sh` should return no errors.
 If not, follow [these instructions](https://github.com/tensorflow/models/tree/master/research/slim#installation) to install both Tensorflow-Slim and its image models library.

+## Download Data

+Running `sh download-data.sh` should download and process the CIFAR-10 dataset.
+This may take several minutes.